Quantum homomorphic encryption for circuits of low $T$-gate complexity: Scheme : Homomorphic Encryption for Clifford Circuits

-\begin{theorem} Let $\mathscr{C}$ be the class of stabilizer circuits.
-Then $\CL$ is $\mathscr{C}$-homomorphic. \end{theorem} \begin{proof} This follows from the circuits in Appendix~\ref{appendix:Key-update-rules-stabilizer}, as well as the homomorphic property of $\mathsf{HE}$.
-In particular, since the decrypted values of the ciphertexts are correct (except with exponentially small probability), then Equation~\eqref{eqn:C-homomorphism} is satisfied. \end{proof}
+\begin{theorem} Let $\mathscr{S}$ be the class of Clifford circuits.
+Then $\CL$ is $\mathscr{S}$-homomorphic. \end{theorem} \begin{proof} This follows from the circuits in App.~\ref{appendix:Key-update-rules-stabilizer}, as well as the homomorphic property of $\mathsf{HE}$.
+In particular, since the decrypted values of the ciphertexts are correct (except with exponentially small probability), then \iftoggle{crypto}{}{Equation~}\eqref{eqn:C-homomorphism} is satisfied. \end{proof}

 \begin{theorem} $\CL$ is compact. \end{theorem} \begin{proof} Let $p$ be a polynomial such that the complexity of applying $\HE.\Dec$ to the output of $\HE.\Eval$ is at most $p(\kappa)$ --- such a polynomial exists by the compactness of $\HE$.
 Then decrypting a single qubit of the output of $\CL.\Eval$ has complexity at most $2p(\kappa)+2$, since we must decrypt two keys $a$ and $b$ and then apply $\xgate^a$ and $\zgate^b$, so $\CL$ is also compact. \end{proof}